Blog

 Endocrine Dysfunction

-Prolonged starvation significantly impacts the pituitary gland, thyroid gland, adrenal glands, gonads, and bones.
+Prolonged starvation significantly impacts hormones from the pituitary gland, thyroid gland, adrenal glands, and gonads.
 Many of these hormonal changes are appropriate physiologic adaptations to help conserve energy but come to the detriment of bone health and other physiologic abnormalities.

 The malnutrition associated with food restriction can cause the hypothalamic-pituitary-thyroid axis to become dysregulated.
-Euthyroid sick syndrome, or nonthyroidal illness syndrome, is characterized by low triiodothyronine (T3) levels and low-to-normal thyroxine (T4) and thyroid stimulating hormone (TSH).4 To conserve energy, the malnourished body converts T4 to the inactive reverse T3 in the periphery instead of the active T3 hormone.5
+Euthyroid sick syndrome, or nonthyroidal illness syndrome, is most commonly characterized by low triiodothyronine (T3) and thyroxine (T4) levels with low to normal thyroid stimulating hormone (TSH).
+To conserve energy, the malnourished body converts T4 to the inactive reverse T3 in the periphery instead of the active T3 hormone.

 Abnormal Glucose Metabolism & Hypoglycemia

-Prolonged starvation can cause low levels of blood glucose.
+Prolonged starvation can cause low levels of blood glucose (hypoglycemia).
 Coupled with a low BMI, insulin levels are also low.
-Insulin helps the body utilize blood sugars for metabolism, and reduced insulin levels cause other metabolic pathways to help increase blood glucose levels through the breakdown of fatty acids to allow increased production of glucose and the breakdown of glycogen (stored polymers of glucose).
-The body remains at high risk for hypoglycemia, which can result in coma and death due to hepatic glycogen stores and reduced adipose (fat) tissue depletion.
+Insulin helps the body utilize blood sugars for metabolism, and reduced insulin levels contribute to the body using fats/proteins as an energy substrate, creating a state of catabolism.
+The body remains at high risk for hypoglycemia, which can result in coma and death due to depleted glycogen stores.

 Cortisol Dysregulation